BCH-RC/DiVenn/README.md

 _**Figure 5.1** Pathway details of all associated genes in the force-directed graph._

 #### Show gene ontology detail
-You can show all gene-associated gene ontologies by click this button and get the gene ontology informative table (See Figure 5.2).
+You can show all gene-associated gene ontologies by clicking this button and get the gene ontology informative table (See Figure 5.2).

 All headlines are sortable, the table is also searchable using key words of interest.
 If users need to sort gene list based on the gene ontology name, they can click on the headline of pathway column.
-If users need to multiple select genes from the same pathway after sorting the genes based on the same gene ontology, they can click the first checkbox and press shift keyboard to click the last checkbox, and redraw the selected genes to different shapes by clicking the “Redraw” button at the end of the table, or subset the genes into another new graph by click the “Only Redraw Selected” checkbox and “Redraw” button.
+If users need to select multiple genes from the same pathway after sorting the genes based on the same gene ontology, they can click the first checkbox and press shift button on the keyboard to click the last checkbox, and redraw the selected genes to different shapes by clicking the “Redraw” button at the end of the table, or subset the genes into another new graph by clicking the “Only Redraw Selected” checkbox and “Redraw” button.

 ![Gene Ontology Details](./image/tutorial/geneOntologyDetails.png)
 _**Figure 5.2** Gene ontology details of all associated genes in the force-directed graph._